abhinav8437/Neural-Networks-from-scratch/README.md

 It is highly probable to get Nan values after some epochs.

-currently I am working on Generalised Neural net
+currently I am working on Generalised Neural net,in this this code will work on N number of layers.
 You have to give a list of number of layers, number of units in each layer and till now it is initializing the weights, doing 1 forward pass but yet have to get the generalised way to calculate gradient descent(Back-Propagation)